-As of December 31, 2013 and 2012, the Company had \$495.3 million and \$710.1 million, respectively, in U.S. dollar and Euro denominated term loans outstanding under the 2011 Credit Agreement.
-The weighted average interest rate on the term loans at December 31, 2013 and 2012 was 3.66% and 4.68%, respectively.
-The Company had \$117.7 million in U.S. dollar denominated revolving credit amounts outstanding as of December 31, 2013 and had no revolving credit amounts outstanding at December 31, 2012.
-The weighted average interest rate on the revolving credit facility at December 31, 2013 was 5.30%.
+As of December 31, 2014 and 2013, the Company had \$467.9 million and \$495.3 million, respectively, in U.S. dollar and Euro denominated term loans outstanding under its credit agreements.
+The weighted average interest rate on the term loans at December 31, 2014 and 2013 was 3.76% and 3.66%, respectively.
+The Company had no outstanding U.S. dollar and Euro denominated revolving credit amounts as of December 31, 2014.
+The Company had \$117.7 million in U.S. dollar denominated revolving credit amounts outstanding as of December 31, 2013.
+The weighted average interest rate on the revolving credit amounts at December 31, 2013 was 5.30%.

-The 2011 Credit Agreement incorporates facilities for issuance of letters of credit up to \$300 million.
-Letters of credit issued under the 2011 Credit Agreement letter of credit facility decrease availability under the \$500 million revolving line of credit.
-As of December 31, 2013 and 2012, the Company had letters of credit issued under the 2011 Credit Agreement that totaled \$54.2 million and \$45.4 million, respectively.
-The 2011 Credit Agreement also permits the Company to have additional letter of credit facilities up to \$200 million, and letters of credit issued under such additional facilities do not decrease availability under the revolving line of credit.
-The Company had letters of credit issued under the additional letter of credit facilities of the 2011 Credit Agreement that totaled \$3.1 million as of December 31, 2013 and 2012.
+The 2014 Credit Agreement incorporates facilities for issuance of letters of credit up to \$400 million.
+Letters of credit issued under the 2014 Credit Agreement letter of credit facility decrease availability under the \$600 million revolving line of credit.
+As of December 31, 2014 the Company had no letters of credit issued under the 2014 Credit Agreement.
+As of December 31, 2013, the Company had letters of credit issued under the 2011 Credit Agreement that totaled \$54.2 million.
+The 2014 Credit Agreement also permits the Company to have additional letter of credit facilities up to \$300 million, and letters of credit issued under such additional facilities do not decrease availability under the revolving line of credit.
+The Company had letters of credit issued under the additional letter of credit facilities of the 2014 Credit Agreement and 2011 Credit Agreement that totaled \$30.4 million and \$3.1 million as of

+December 31, 2014 and 2013, respectively.

 The Company also has bilateral arrangements to issue letters of credit with various other financial institutions.
-These additional letters of credit do not reduce the Company's availability under the 2011 Credit Agreement.
-The Company had letters of credit issued under these additional arrangements of \$283.1 million and \$275.5 million as of December 31, 2013 and 2012, respectively.
+These additional letters of credit do not reduce the Company's availability under the 2014 Credit Agreement.
+The Company had letters of credit issued under these additional arrangements of \$261.5 million and \$283.1 million as of December 31, 2014 and 2013, respectively.

-In total, as of December 31, 2013 and 2012, the Company had letters of credit outstanding of \$340.4 million and \$324.0 million, respectively.
+In total, as of December 31, 2014 and 2013, the Company had letters of credit outstanding of \$291.9 million and \$340.4 million, respectively.
+The letters of credit generally serve as collateral for certain liabilities included in the Consolidated Balance Sheet.
+Certain letters of credit serve as collateral guaranteeing the Company's performance under contracts.

-The Company and certain of its subsidiaries agreed to take certain actions to secure borrowings under the 2011 Credit Agreement.
-As a result, the Company and certain of its subsidiaries entered into a Guarantee and Collateral Agreement with Credit Suisse, as collateral agent for the lenders, granting security to the lenders for amounts borrowed under the 2011 Credit Agreement.
+The Company and certain of its subsidiaries agreed to take certain actions to secure borrowings under the 2014 Credit Agreement.
+As a result, the Company and certain of its subsidiaries entered into a Guarantee and Collateral Agreement with Credit Suisse, as collateral agent for the lenders, granting security to the lenders for amounts borrowed under the 2014 Credit Agreement.
 The Company is required to (a) pledge as collateral the capital stock of the Company's material domestic subsidiaries and 65% of the capital stock of certain of the Company's material foreign subsidiaries, and (b) provide a first priority security interest in, and mortgages on, substantially all of the Company's domestic assets.